Donetsk Ukraine Travel Guide

 Not accessible for safe pilgrimage by international visitors.

-The entire Donbas region is an active conflict zone, and numerous historic locations were damaged or destroyed.
+The entire Donbas region is an active conflict zone, and many historical sites have been damaged or destroyed.
 Any attempt to visit them would expose individuals to shelling, gunfire, unexploded ordnance, and military checkpoints.

 Rural villages and agricultural areas surrounding Donetsk are heavily impacted by the conflict.
-Many villages can be found on the front line, are now damaged, or are depopulated.
+Many villages are situated on the front line, are now damaged, or are depopulated.
 Agricultural lands may be mined.

 Travel to Donetsk city and its surrounding region is not advised due to active conflict and occupation.
 The entire region is a war zone.
 This section describes the complete impossibility and extreme danger of undertaking multi-day extensions from Donetsk.
 Any regional travel carries immense, life-threatening risks.